remocons/meta-buffer-pack/docs/structure.md

 * Frame is JSON format data that contains meta information of buffers.
 * Tail is two bytes size info of the JSON data.

 ```js
   pack = [ Buffer: buf1 + buf2 + bufN ]+[,Frame:JSON]+[,Tail: 2bytes ]

 ```
 * You can use
- - getBuffer() method to get the raw buffer.
+ - getBuffer() to get the raw buffer.
- - getFrame() method to get the buffer info object.
+ - getFrame()  to get the buffer info object.

 ## pack without frame info.